Media bias in the United States: History

 The Dearborn Independent, a weekly magazine owned by Henry Ford and distributed free through Ford dealerships, published conspiracy theories about international Jewry in the 1920s.
 A favorite trope of the anti-Semitism that raged in the 1930s was the allegation that Jews controlled Hollywood and the media.
 Charles Lindbergh in 1941 claimed American Jews, possessing outsized influence in Hollywood, the media, and the Roosevelt administration, were pushing the nation into war against its interests.
 Lindbergh received a storm of criticism; the Gallup poll reported that support for his foreign policy views fell to 15%.
 Hans Thomsen, the senior diplomat at the German Embassy in Washington, reported to Berlin that his efforts to place pro-isolationist articles in American newspapers had failed.
 "Influential journalists of high repute will not lend themselves, even for money, to publishing such material."
-Thompson set up a publishing house to produce anti-British books, but almost all of them went unsold.
-In the years leading up to World War II, The pro-Nazi German American Bund accused the media of being controlled by Jews.
+Thomsen set up a publishing house to produce anti-British books, but almost all of them went unsold.
+In the years leading up to World War II, the pro-Nazi German American Bund accused the media of being controlled by Jews.
 They claimed that reports of German mistreatment of Jews were biased and without foundation.
 They said that Hollywood was a hotbed of Jewish bias, and called for Charlie Chaplin's film The Great Dictator to be banned as an insult to a respected leader.

-During the American civil rights movement, conservative newspapers strongly slanted their news about civil rights, blaming the unrest among Southern Blacks on communists.
-In some cases, Southern television stations refused to air programs such as I Spy and Star Trek because of their racially mixed casts.
-Newspapers supporting civil rights, labor unions, and aspects of liberal social reform were often accused by conservative newspapers of communist bias.

-In November 1969, Vice President Spiro Agnew made a landmark speech denouncing what he saw as media bias against the Vietnam War.
-He called those opposed to the war the "nattering nabobs of negativism."

-Starting in the 21st century, social media became a major source of bias, since anyone could post anything without regard to its accuracy.
-Social media has, on the one hand, allowed all views to be heard, but on the other hand has provided a platform for the most extreme bias.

-In 2010, President Obama said that he believed the viewpoints expressed by Fox News was "destructive for the long-term growth" of the United States.

-In 2014, the Pew Research Center found that the audience of news was polarized along political alignments.

-In late 2015, Donald Trump started his campaign while addressing his concern with the media, calling some information relayed in the media, "fake news."
-This came shortly after the media began to critique Trump's statements.
-Information circulated regarding Trump's previous sexual comments made about women.